 The requirements described in clause 5.7.6 below do not depend on there being 2 USIM contracts.
 There is no interaction or communication between the two MNOs (A and B) implied by this use case.

-U has shared parameters for delivery of information (e.g. monitoring and alarms) with A and B in advance from a standard set of them grouped in a SNMP MIB or any similar standard artifact offering the needed functionality, and established standard communication interfaces (e.g. APIs) that allow secure and highly available exchange of management data between U and A and B .
-The parameters and the communication interface must be standard for all MNOs and DSOs be able to receive a consistent service in the different world regions indepently of the service provider.
+U has shared parameters for delivery of information (e.g. monitoring and alarms) with A and B in advance from a standard set of them grouped in a SNMP MIB or any similar standard artefact offering the needed functionality, and established standard communication interfaces (e.g. APIs) that allow secure and highly available exchange of management data between U and A and B .
+The parameters and the communication interface must be standard for all MNOs and DSOs be able to receive a consistent service in the different world regions independently of the service provider.

+In the following text IT management is discussed to motivate the management requirements and to explain the need.
+There is no intention however to require IT management at the process level be supported by 3GPP standards.
+Nor does this use case imply exposure or integration of IT management processes of the DSO or MNO.

+The smart energy applications motivating this use case are distribution automation and SCADA applications in a substations.
+Though the availability requirements of these applications can be met by the 5G system, taken as an aggregate of several applications in a substation with critical importance to the energy system, the availability has to be extremely high (e.g. an order of magnitude higher than each of the applications alone.)
+This is because the consequence of failure is severe – in terms of loss of business productivity and even risk of human life in a power outage.
+A DSO faces severe regulatory penalties in the event of outages that could be prevented.

 The following IT processes are in place in U’s network.
 Specific IT management objectives require timely and sufficiently detailed input.
 The processes that most concern this use case are: Incident Management, Change Management and Service Configuration Management.
 These services are defined in [12].
 The processes discussed in this section occur within the DSO network.
 Though there is no doubt a parallel set of processes within the MNO network, these are (aside from incident reporting and management data acquisition by the DSO network) out of scope.
 This may surprise the reader, but the reasons are the following.

 1) It is the IT process requirements of the DSO that motivate the exposure of information by the MNO.